Benvolio: Portrayals

 In the 2001 French musical Roméo et Juliette: de la Haine à l'Amour, the role was originated by Grégori Baquet.

 In the 2013 version of Romeo and Juliet, the actor who played Benvolio was Kodi Smit-McPhee.
+Benvolio gets a larger supporting role as he narrates the film and replaces Abraham's scenes in the final act of the film.